LeusExMachina/Statistics-blog/homework1/research1.md

  - Inferential Statistics

-The first branch is related to collect data and show them in a way that makes them understandable from the general public.
+The first branch is related to collecting data and showing them in a way that makes them understandable from the general public.
 The second branch is, instead, used to infer the properties of a population testing hypotesis on a random sample of that population.

 **References**